confluentinc/examples/ccloud/docs/ccloud-stack.rst

    PRESERVE_ENVIRONMENT=true ./ccloud_stack_destroy.sh stack-configs/java-service-account-<SERVICE_ACCOUNT_ID>.config

-To destroy the environment when destroying all the other resources in the ``ccloud-stack``, but the service account is not part of the environment name (you created multiple ``ccloud-stacks`` in the same environment), set the parameter ``ENVIRONMENT_NAME_PREFIX=ccloud-stack-<SERVICE_ACCOUNT_ID>``, as shown in the following example.
+To destroy the environment when destroying all the other resources in the ``ccloud-stack``, but the service account is not part of the environment name (i.e., multiple ``ccloud-stacks`` were created in the same environment), set the parameter ``ENVIRONMENT_NAME_PREFIX=ccloud-stack-<SERVICE_ACCOUNT_ID>``, as shown in the following example.
-If you do not specify this, then the destroy function will not be able to identify the environment ID to delete.
+If you do not specify the environment name prefix, then the destroy function will not be able to identify the proper environment ID to delete.

 .. code-block:: bash